Supplements: Hype or Helpful?

-There are some excellent OTC supplement products, but again it is important to first seek assistance from a professional who has studied them.
+There are some excellent OTC supplement products, but again, it is essential first to seek assistance from a professional who has studied them.
 Many practitioners recommend retail ranges, but they do so based on objective clinical opinions.
-If a store or clinic only supplies 1 or 2 brands, you might be wary as good, objective clinical practice means prescription based on formulations, not brands.
+If a store or clinic only supplies 1 or 2 brands, you might be wary as best clinical practice means prescription based on formulations, not brands.

-Some OTC supplements are well formulated, but some are not.
+Some OTC supplements are well-formulated, but some are not.
 The benefits are affordability and convenience.
-The risks are that formulations may not have clinically relevant levels of the vitamins or minerals (not high enough doses to make a difference) or they may contain poor quality ingredients.
+The risks are that formulations may not have clinically relevant levels of the vitamins or minerals (not high enough doses to make a difference) or they may contain inferior quality ingredients.

-“Practitioner-only” supplements are the gold standard based on excellent quality control practices and higher dosages that can have greater impact.
+“Practitioner-only” supplements are the gold standard based on excellent quality control practices and higher dosages that can have a more significant impact.
 They are formulations often put together based on studies, human biochemistry and nutraceutical research.

 Again, it is essential to work with an experienced practitioner skilled in nutrient therapy who has years of education, clinical experience and knows how to conduct thorough case-taking.
 They should only be prescribed after an appointment with a health professional especially when dealing with chronic health issues (purchasing a supplement after a quick chat with a practitioner will probably not be enough time to ascertain exactly what will be the best protocol for your health).

-Online supplements is a booming business globally due to convenience and cost.
-But if buying overseas, it is important to consider that the products have not been scrutinised by your country’s regulatory process.
+Online supplements are a booming business globally due to convenience and cost.
+But if buying overseas, it is essential to consider that your country’s regulatory process has not scrutinised the products.
 Again it is advised that you work with a nutritional practitioner before shopping online.

 Modern living is responsible for a global phenomenon of nutrient depletion.
 We are all different with different genetic, hereditary and environmental factors impacting on our nutrient levels.
 The growing field of nutritional medicine offers the consumer access to experienced practitioners who can personalise nutrients and dosages for your specific needs.
-Consulting with a certified nutritional practitioner a few times a year is an important investment in your health and the best way to avoid the hype.
+Consulting a certified nutritional practitioner a few times a year is a vital investment in your health and the best way to avoid the hype.